leebrian7799/DOMprocessing/README.md

 # DOMprocessing
-DOMprocessing is an implementation of most of the functionality of the jQuery library. jQuery is a fast, small, and feature-rich JavaScript library.
-It makes things like HTML document traversal and manipulation, event handling, animation, and Ajax much simpler with an easy-to-use API that works across a multitude of browsers.
+DOMprocessing is an implementation of the most commonly used functionality of the jQuery library. jQuery is a small, responsive, and feature-rich JavaScript library.
+It makes things like HTML document manipulation and traversal, event handling, Ajax, and animation much simpler with an intuitive API that works across many browsers.
 DOMprocessing allows users to:

 Select DOM element
 Traverse and manipulate DOM elements